saleyn/js-dialog/README.md

 # js-dialog
-Custom draggable Alert, Prompt, Confirm dialogs in Javascript
+Custom draggable Alert, Prompt, Confirm dialogs in Javascript.

+The default browser's dialogs provided by functions `alert()`, `prompt()`, and `confirm()` do not offer customization.
+This project provides a reasonable alternative.

 ## Author